Zarrin Rural District (Joveyn County)

 Zarrin Rural District (دهستان زرين) is in Atamalek District of Joveyn County, Razavi Khorasan province, Iran.
 Its capital is the village of Bodaghabad.

 History

-After the 2006 National Census, Joveyn District was separated from Sabzevar County in the establishment of Joveyn County, and Zarrin Rural District was created in the new Atamalek District.
+In 2007, Joveyn District was separated from Sabzevar County in the establishment of Joveyn County, and Zarrin Rural District was created in the new Atamalek District.

 Demographics

 Population

 At the time of the 2011 census, the rural district's population was 4,186 inhabitants in 1,248 households.
 The 2016 census measured the population of the rural district as 4,570 in 1,437 households.
 The most populous of its 12 villages was Kalateh-ye Arab, with 1,449 people.